Thermal radiation: Overview

 The characteristics of thermal radiation depend on various properties of the surface from which it is emanating, including its temperature and its spectral emissivity, as expressed by Kirchhoff's law.
 The radiation is not monochromatic, i.e., it does not consist of only a single frequency, but comprises a continuous spectrum of photon energies, its characteristic spectrum.
 If the radiating body and its surface are in thermodynamic equilibrium and the surface has perfect absorptivity at all wavelengths, it is characterized as a black body.
 A black body is also a perfect emitter.
 The radiation of such perfect emitters is called black-body radiation.
 The ratio of any body's emission relative to that of a black body is the body's emissivity, so a black body has an emissivity of one.

-Absorptivity, reflectivity, and emissivity of all bodies are dependent on the wavelength of the radiation.
+The absorptivity, emissivity, reflectivity, and transmissivity of all bodies are dependent on the wavelength of the radiation.
 Due to reciprocity, absorptivity and emissivity for any particular wavelength are equal at equilibrium – a good absorber is necessarily a good emitter, and a poor absorber is a poor emitter.
 The temperature determines the wavelength distribution of the electromagnetic radiation.

 The distribution of power that a black body emits with varying frequency is described by Planck's law.
 At any given temperature, there is a frequency f_{max} at which the power emitted is a maximum.
 Wien's displacement law, and the fact that the frequency is inversely proportional to the wavelength, indicates that the peak frequency f_{max} is proportional to the absolute temperature T of the black body.
 The photosphere of the sun, at a temperature of approximately 6000 K, emits radiation principally in the (human-)visible portion of the electromagnetic spectrum.
 Earth's atmosphere is partly transparent to visible light, and the light reaching the surface is absorbed or reflected.
 Earth's surface emits the absorbed radiation, approximating the behavior of a black body at 300 K with spectral peak at f_{max}.
 At these lower frequencies, the atmosphere is largely opaque and radiation from Earth's surface is absorbed or scattered by the atmosphere.
 Though about 10% of this radiation escapes into space, most is absorbed and then re-emitted by atmospheric gases.
 It is this spectral selectivity of the atmosphere that is responsible for the planetary greenhouse effect, contributing to global warming and climate change in general (but also critically contributing to climate stability when the composition and properties of the atmosphere are not changing).